alfreedom/ABOS-Loader/README.md

     sudo make install

+For default system python installation:

+    make python
+    sudo make install

+For windows (need python and gnu make executable in system path):

+    make windows

 This will generate the abos.pyc, abosloader.pyc and abosl files, also install the program in the default installation path: **_/opt/abosloader/_**.
 Also, the installation creates a symbolic link in "/usr/local/bin" with **_abosl_**.

+If the windows target was run, generate a abosloader.exe into the windows folder, this is stand alone executable, and it's recommended to add it to the system path.

 To tes the istallation run: